A-Z of recycling

-Fruit and vegetable peeling can be composted at home – See Composting for more information.
+Compost fruit and vegetable peeling at home or through your brown bin.
+See Composting for more information.

 Videos and DVDs

-DVDs and videos can be given to local charity shops or maybe your local school could make use of them.
+Give DVDs and videos to local charity shops or maybe your local school could make use of them.

 Wallpaper cannot be recycled as it is often a mixture of paper, plastic and glue.
 Please place used wallpaper into your landfill bin.

-Fife Council, along with all other local authorities in Scotland are committed to the Scottish Governments Zero Waste Strategy.
+Fife Council is committed, along with all other local authorities in Scotland, to the Scottish Governments Zero Waste Strategy.

 See Electrical equipment.

 Wrapping paper often comes in two forms, a paper and plasticised version.
-If the wrapping paper tears easily it can be recycled along with all other paper and cardboard.
-If the wrapping paper is more difficult to tear, it is likely that this is plasticised and must be placed in the landfill bin.
+If the wrapping paper is easy to tear it can be recycled along with all other paper and cardboard.
+Plasticised wrapping paper is more difficult to tear and goes into the landfill bin.

 You can still recycle the paper wrapping if it has sticky tape attached.

-Yellow pages can be recycled along with all other paper and cardboard.
+Recycle yellow pages and other telephone directories along with all other paper and cardboard.

 We collect a wide range of materials for recycling and have one of the highest recycling rates in Scotland.
 We want to continually improve on this figure and have set out our plans in our Zero Waste Plan.
 You can also look at the Scottish Governments Zero Waste Plan for more information.